DNA damage (naturally occurring): Types

 Damage to DNA that occurs naturally can result from metabolic or hydrolytic processes.
 Metabolism releases compounds that damage DNA including reactive oxygen species, reactive nitrogen species, reactive carbonyl species, lipid peroxidation products, and alkylating agents, among others, while hydrolysis cleaves chemical bonds in DNA.
 Naturally occurring oxidative DNA damages arise at least 10,000 times per cell per day in humans and as much as 100,000 per cell per day in rats as documented below.

 Oxidative DNA damage can produce more than 20 types of altered bases as well as single strand breaks.

-Other types of endogeneous DNA damages, given below with their frequencies of occurrence, include depurinations, depyrimidinations, double-strand breaks, O6-methylguanines, and cytosine deamination.
+Other types of endogenous DNA damages, given below with their frequencies of occurrence, include depurinations, depyrimidinations, double-strand breaks, O6-methylguanines, and cytosine deamination.

 DNA can be damaged via environmental factors as well.
 Environmental agents such as UV light, ionizing radiation, and genotoxic chemicals.
 Replication forks can be stalled due to damaged DNA and double strand breaks are also a form of DNA damage.